Knowing how to write a good property description is vital if you want to attract buyers, fast.

 That’s why you HAVE to treat the property description as your first chance to showcase your property as the perfect home.

-One of the move famous advertisers of all-time, David Ogilvy said in his book ‘Ogilvy On Advertising‘:
+One of the most famous advertisers of all-time, David Ogilvy said in his book ‘Ogilvy On Advertising‘:

 You cannot bore people into buying your product.
 You can only interest them in buying it.